Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Heat kernel for algebraic boundary conditions

 \section{Heat kernel for algebraic boundary conditions}

-In this section we finally employ the signaling solution to construct the heat kernel for a given algebraic boundary conditions $\Gamma$.
-Consider the increasing sequence of eigenvalues $\nu_j^2\in [0,1)$ with $j=1,..., p,$ of the tangential operator $A$ in \eqref{a}, counted with their multiplicities.
+In this section we finally employ the signaling solution to construct the heat kernel for the Hodge Laplacian $\Delta_\Gamma$ with algebraic boundary conditions $\Gamma$.
+Consider the increasing sequence of eigenvalues $\nu_j^2\in [0,1)$ with $j=1,..., q,$ of the tangential operator $A$, counted with their multiplicities.
 Consider $\phi\in C^\infty_0(M)$ and put $u=\HF \phi$.
 We seek to correct $u$ to satisfy algebraic boundary conditions $\Gamma$, i.e.

 where each $h_{\nu_j}$ lies in $\textup{Im}P_{\nu_j}$.
 Recall $\Gamma = (\Gamma_{ij}) \in \textup{Matr}(q,\Lambda_q)$ with diagonal entries given by $\Gamma_{jj}=b_{jj} \psi_j^{-} + \theta_{jj} \psi_j^{+}$, and the off-diagonal entries $\Gamma_{ij}= \theta_{ij} \psi_j^{+}$.
 The coefficients $b_{ij}, \theta_{ij}\in \R$ are such that either $b_{ii}=1$, or $b_{ii}=0$, where in the latter case we require $\theta_{ii}=1$ and $\theta_{ij}=0$ for $i\neq j$.
-Here we assume that $b_{jj}=1$ for every $j=1,..,p$, since in case of $b_{jj}=0$, $h_{\nu_j}=c^+_{\nu_j}(u)$.
+Here we assume that $b_{jj}=1$ for every $j=1,..,q$, since in case of $b_{jj}=0$, $h_{\nu_j}=c^+_{\nu_j}(u)$.
 Then \eqref{bcg1} reads as follows